-Rocky Mountain Spotted Fever is an infection spread by tick bites.
+Rocky Mountain Spotted Fever is a tick-borne infection.
 The infection is named after the area where it was first detected, the Rocky Mountains.
-Rocky Mountain Spotted Fever (RMSF) is still most often found in the U.S. Southeast, but people have been infected in all other states, except Alaska and Hawaii.
-The infection has also been found in Canada, Mexico, Central America and South America.
+Rocky Mountain Spotted Fever (RMSF) is still most often found in the U.S. Southeast, but people have been infected in many other states.
+Most cases, over 60%, occur in North Carolina, Tennessee, Oklahoma, Arkansas, and Missouri.
+The infection is also in Canada, Mexico, Central America and South America.
 Rocky Mountain Spotted Fever is a rare illness, affecting between 250 to 2,000 people per year in the U.S., but it can be fatal if not treated.

 As with all infections, Rocky Mountain Spotted Fever can trigger sepsis.
-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
+Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 A tick must be attached to your skin and remain there for between four and 10 hours to transmit the infection to you.
 Unfortunately, you probably won’t know you have been bitten you because it’s unlikely you would feel it, and the tick may fall off after the bite.
 Or, you may find the tick, but only after it has been there for several hours.

 You can find ticks most often in areas such as woods and areas with brush, shrubs and low tree branches.
 Dogs that run in these areas could bring ticks to you, as well.

 Rocky Mountain Spotted Fever symptoms

 The signs and symptoms of RMSF usually start to appear two to 14 days after infection.
 They may include: